 Location: Vienna Imperial Palace (Hofburg)

-Tickets: EUR 100 (price based on 2016 prices); Ticket sales start in the autumn of 2016; use the online form (in German only) or email firstname.lastname@example.org; Dress code: Ladies – floor length evening dress; Gentlemen – tailcoat (with decoration), tuxedo or uniform
+Tickets: EUR 110 (price based on 2018 prices); Ticket sales from 5th October 2018; use the online form (in German only) or email firstname.lastname@example.org; Dress code: Ladies – floor length evening dress; Gentlemen – tailcoat (with decoration), tuxedo or uniform

 Best Vienna Balls.
 Number one of the best Vienna balls in the classical category for many locals.
 The setting of this ball by the Vienna Philharmonics is brilliant, not to speak of the home-made Philharmonic music, and people dress their best.
 You will dance in the Golden Hall, famous location of the New Year’s Concert.